andrew153d/AxisDriver/AxisProtocol.md

 ## Error Handling

 Messages with invalid checksums, unknown message types, or incorrect body sizes should be ignored or responded to with an error message.

+## LLM Prompt for File Generation

+Use the following prompt to instruct an LLM to generate implementation files based on this protocol documentation:

+"Based on the Axis Driver Protocol Documentation provided in AxisProtocol.md, update firmware/include/AxisMessages.h and examples/Python/AxisProtocol.py that implement the message structures, parsing, and serialization for the communication protocol.
+Include:

+- Definitions for all message types with their exact byte offsets, sizes, and field names.
+- Length definitions for each message type
+- Enums for status codes, motor states, brake modes, etc.
+- Update any existing functionality with any changes to the protocol

+Ensure the generated code is compatible with the data types specified (uint8_t, int32_t, double, etc.) and follows the packed structure without padding.
+Provide complete, runnable code snippets or files that can be integrated into firmware or client applications."